 This five-course graduate-level certificate is now being offered to provide students with the opportunity to explore contemporary health care within the context of excellence in leadership.
 Some courses may be used towards the MBA.

-Registration for New MBA and Certificate Students
+Registration for New Madden School of Business Graduate Students

 A graduate education program candidate may take as many as two courses (six credits) as a non-matriculated student while completing the application process or sampling the program to see if it is a good fit with personal and professional goals.
 A student must be admitted to the program before taking a third course.
 Courses are offered in the evenings and select courses are offered in a "hybrid" format combining periodic on-campus meetings supplemented by online work.

 Higher Education Leadership: A four-course graduate-level certificate for individuals working in, or wanting to work in, positions of higher education administration and leadership in colleges, universities and community colleges.
 All certificate courses are offered online.

 Adult Education: A four-course graduate-level certificate for individuals working with, or wanting to work with, an adult population in an educator or trainer role in a variety of settings including business and industry, health care, nonprofit organizations, communication organizations, adult literacy education and higher education.
 The course format is campus-based classroom instruction with synchronous and asynchronous delivery to meet the needs of local students wanting face-to-face interaction and those learners at a distant.

 Coursework from both certificates may be applied to the Le Moyne College Master of Science in Education program in professional education.

 Graduate education students registering for the first time must register in person through the Department of Education.
 Before registering for courses, students must schedule an advising appointment with an advisor.
 They must bring to the appointments their undergraduate transcript (official or unofficial) showing an earned bachelor's degree.
 Course selection will be discussed.
 Please call the Department of Education as soon as possible to schedule an advising/registration appointment.